 Abingdon Health has a long track record of participating in successful grant-funded projects and has developed a good understanding of what is required to prepare a strong application.
-With this knowledge, Abingdon Health is able to offer support for grant funding applications.

 The aim of this project is to develop a highly sensitive and specific assay with the ability to stratify mastitis by bacterial class (gram-negative or gram-positive).
 The test will provide professionals with a fast, on-farm decision-making tool for monitoring disease status and to aid antimicrobial treatment.

 The mastitis rapid test development project started in April 2018 and will follow a path that will include:

 Once assay development is complete, scale-up will begin under a stringent verification and validation process.
 Following this stage, the test will be transferred into Abingdon Health’s high-volume automated manufacturing facility, which is ISO 9001 and ISO 13485 certified and works to the requirements of GMP.

 For further details on how this part of the process is carried out read our case study on how we developed, manufactured and launched a lateral flow test for the rapid quantification of kappa and lambda free light chains.

 Upon the completion of this project, the mastitis test will enter a regulated market.
 Therefore, Abingdon Health’s QARA team will compile and scrutinise the relevant project documentation in order to confirm assay performance, adhere to quality standards and prepare for market approval.

 Abingdon Health has experience of working in a number of highly regulated industries.
 Read this case study to see how we entered a regulated market with a quantitative lateral flow rapid test.